RSMagneto/SSANet/README.md

 ```

 ## Introduction
-In this paper, we constructe the VIS-NIR-SWIR hyperspectral wheat dataset(VNS-HW) with bands ranging from 400 to 1700 nm.
+In this paper, we constructe a wide spectral range hyperspectral wheat dataset (WRHW) with bands ranging from 400 to 1700 nm.
 Meanwhile, we propose SSANet, a novel framework for wheat seed classification.
 It comprehensively extracts spatial-spectral features from seeds and dynamically fuses them to enhance discriminative capability.

 <img src="SSANet.jpg" width="650px"/>